deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 WARN: cisco-student-00 Does Not Exist...
 INFO: CloudFormation Rollback Completed Successfully...
 ```
+> Note that the VPC will not be deleted because the rollback script has no way of knowing whether an existing VPC was used or a new one created.
+Also note that when the `launch.py` script was run, if you had commented the `vpc_id` line it created a new VPC and populated the new vpc_id into the `parameters.yml` un-commented.
+This was done because `rollback.py` needs to know the vpc_id in order to delete other resources.

 #### Limitations

 Currently deploying this lab environment only supports a single 'deployment set' per region, where 'deployment set' is defined as any numerical value defined in `parameters.yml` under the `student_count` field.
 It essentially is the number of student pods you are deploying at any one time.
-You must have 2x EIPs per student allocated to your region, as per the above section labeled "Requirements / Dependancies".
+You must have 2x EIPs per student allocated to your region, as per the above section labeled "Requirements / Dependencies".
 Removing the single deployment option per region is an enhancement that we aim to add shortly.

-Currently there is a limitation that prevents any abilitiy to increment student pod count once deployed.
+Currently there is a limitation that prevents any ability to increment student pod count once deployed.
 Since it would take a bit of an effort to add, it is something we will be looking at however, don't aim to add anytime soon.

 ##### LICENSE